cosmicfilament/Pizza-Hub/README.md

 # Pizza-Hub
-~~Nodejs Master Course Homework Assignment # 2~~</br>
-Nodejs Master Course Homework Assignment #3 (WIP)
+Nodejs Master Course Homework Assignment #3

 Assignment: Build a back end nodejs api for a pizza delivery company's online ordering website.
 The primary requirement is that it not use any npm modules and only relies on node's rich array of builtin functionality such as fs, http, https, crypt, util, path and url just to name a few.</br>
 In homework assignment #3 I have added the front end code to the pizza delivery app.
-Once again this is vanilla js without any packages or imports etc....
+Once again this is vanilla js without any npm packages or things like jquery.
+The front end logic handles creation, modification and deletion of customers as well as the creation of an order basket, the ability to delete order items from the basket and in the future will include the ability to send to a credit card processor which has been currently stubbed out.

-## Description of key modules:
+## Description of key modules on the server side:

 ### Classes (Models):